 This is a small study that only evaluated the effects of cherry consumption over a very short period of 2 hours following consumption.
 The study reports no effect of cherry intake on important measures of vascular health including arterial stiffness, microvascular vasodilation, and blood pressure though systolic blood pressure did drop significantly.
 The results from this study along with other research on tart cherries suggest that making this fruit part of your regular dietary repertoire is a good idea.
 Indeed, tart cherry consumption has been shown to improve the antioxidant status of blood,4 which may reduce cellular damage.
 More research is needed regarding how regular, long-term intake of cherries influences cardiovascular function.

 While you’re waiting for more research, you don’t need to wait to eat cherries!
 It may be unreasonable to consume 180 cherries worth of cherry juice (or whole cherries!) in one sitting, but you can still incorporate them into your diet regularly.
-Montmorency tart cherries won’t be available fresh everywhere.
-However, if you live in New York, Pennsylvania, Michigan, Wisconsin or Utah, look for them at your local farmers’ market or supermarket in July.
-Otherwise, you can find them in frozen, juice, concentrate or dried forms year round and throughout the US.
+Tart cherries won’t be available fresh everywhere or for most of the year.
+However, you can find them canned, frozen, dried or as 100% juice year round.

 New to tart cherries?
 Try our Banana Sour Cherry Smoothie for a refreshing breakfast or snack.
 Or if you’re looking for a savory dish to prepare anytime of the year, check out our Pork Chops in Warm Cherry Sauce recipe!